Folk art of the United States: Artists

-Of the better recognised artists, most of them worked in cities producing portraits for the inhabitants.
-Some travelled to other cities or states to continue their work once a population's demand for portraits reduced, such as Sheldon Peck and Ammi Phillips who both left their homes to continue producing art pieces.
+Of the better recognized artists, most of them worked in cities producing portraits for the inhabitants.
+Some traveled to other cities or states to continue their work once a population's demand for portraits reduced, such as Sheldon Peck and Ammi Phillips who both left their homes to continue producing art pieces.

 Quaker artists who participated within this art style generally did not produce religious pieces, as English protestantism opposed the creation of religious art.
-Edward Hicks did not subscribe to this belief, as he begun making pieces that he believed would spread the gospel.
+Edward Hicks did not subscribe to this belief, as he began making pieces that he believed would spread the gospel.
 He was therefore able to merge careers and be both a preacher and artist simultaneously.

 Better known artists were usually born into families who had experience within artisan or craft industries.
 Several would be born into families that had local political influence or enjoyed a higher standard of living due to a high demand for their services.
 The artist Edward Hicks was born into a family that had been loyal to the English Monarchy during the revolutionary war due to his role in local governance.
 There is thus some evidence to suggest that prominent folk-artists were of higher social standings, but artists generally came from a wide range of socio-economic backgrounds.